Hosted by site sponsor WebMate.

 Yes

-True Tone evaluates the color temperature and ambient brightness of your surroundings and dynamically adjusts the display's white balance to match.
-ProMotion provides an incredibly responsive 120 Hz refresh rate to reduce the latency of the Apple Pencil and make animation smoother.
+True Tone evaluates the color temperature and ambient brightness of the surroundings and dynamically adjusts the display's white balance to match.
+ProMotion provides an adaptive refresh rate up to 120 Hz to reduce the latency of the Apple Pencil and make animation smoother.

-*The iPad Pro 12.9" (5th Gen) models provide a significant leap forward in display technology.
+* The iPad Pro 12.9" (5th Gen) models -- the iPad Pro 12.9" (6th Gen) uses the same display -- provide a significant leap forward in display technology.
 They are the same resolution as earlier models but use new "Liquid Retina XDR" technology with a 2D backlighting system and 1,000,000:1 contrast ratio.
-The difference on a black screen is pretty amazing.

-If you do not know which iPad Pro model you have, the easiest way to identify each is by its Model Number located toward the bottom on the back of each device.
+If you do not know which iPad Pro model you have, the easiest way to identify each is by its Model Number.

 How do you connect an iPad Pro to a television or projector to display photos or video?
 What formats and resolutions does it support?
 What are the video out differences between iPad Pro models?